HubRise/website/content/blog/20240715-google-sheets-dashboard/en/__post.md

 And of course, your dashboard will be updated automatically as new orders come in!

-## Expanding Your Automation
+## Exploring New Ideas

-Congratulations, you have successfully set up your first HubRise processing automation!
+Congratulations, you have successfully set up your first custom HubRise integration!

 This is just the beginning of what you can achieve with HubRise.
 Here are some ideas to expand on this foundation: